jasmyhigh/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 handles those other prefixes.

 What prefix do we use though?
 Since we're using a default layout, we can use `metadata.DefaultMinimumPrefix` (i.e. the lowest prefix available to us).
-By using this prefix (or anything greater than it), we avoid any state colisions with the HyperSDK.
+By using this prefix (or anything greater than it), we avoid any state collisions with the HyperSDK.
 Using any prefix less than `metadata.DefaultMinimumPrefix` may result in a state collision that could break your VM!